Kong/docs.konghq.com/app/_hub/kong-inc/app-dynamics/_index.md

 The AppDynamics plugin is configured through environment variables that need to be set when {{site.base_gateway}} is started.
 The environment variables used by the plugin are shown in the table below.
-Note that if an environment variable listed in the table does not have a `default` value, the value must be set, or the plugin may not operate correctly.

 {:.note}
-> if an environment variable listed in the table does not have a `default` value, you must set the value for that variable, or the plugin may not operate correctly.
+> If an environment variable listed in the table does not have a `default` value, you must set the value for that variable, or the plugin may not operate correctly.

 The AppDynamics plugin makes use of the AppDynamics C/C++ SDK to send information to the AppDynamics controller.
-Please refer to the [AppDynamics C/C++ SDK documentation](https://docs.appdynamics.com/appd/21.x/21.12/en/application-monitoring/install-app-server-agents/c-c++-sdk/use-the-c-c++-sdk) for more information about the configuration parameters.
+Refer to the [AppDynamics C/C++ SDK documentation](https://docs.appdynamics.com/appd/21.x/21.12/en/application-monitoring/install-app-server-agents/c-c++-sdk/use-the-c-c++-sdk) for more information about the configuration parameters.